 Art classes are helping me to find skills within, thanks to a great tutor!”

 I joined the U3A Management Team in 2020 as Database Manager/Membership Officer.
-I have stepped back in 2023 to be Admin Assistant.
+I have stepped back in 2023 to be Admin Secretary and Website Manager.
 I have been interested in IT for many years and was employed part-time working on a medical database for the Royal Australasian College of Surgeons.
 I also enjoy creating mosaics with our U3A group.